 8. Meridio Caoutchouc Collection

-Meridio is an Italian company that makes premium Apple Watch bands.
-I had reviewed some of their excellent leather straps in the past, and for the Apple Watch Series 4, the company released a brand-new fitness collection.
+Meridio is an Italian company that makes premium Apple Watch bands, and for the Apple Watch Series 4, the company released a brand-new fitness collection.

 What I like most about Meridio’s sports bands is their design.
 They don’t look like the average fitness band, thanks to the thin layer of cotton on top of the strap and the matching stitching.
 The bands are also relatively thick, adding to their premium look and feel.

 Caoutchouc (kou`cho͝ok) is a natural rubber obtained as a latex from various tropical plants, such as the Pará rubber tree.